Why I-73/74 in North Carolina?

 Map of I-73/74 by NCDOT in 2015

-Status of I-73 and I-74 as of November 2023:
+Status of I-73 and I-74 as of July 2024:

 Image of NC Interstate 73 Shield, from Shields Up!Though little expansion of I-73 occurred in the decade after the road was first signed in 1997, since 2009 progress on building I-73 has been significant.
 The years 2009 and 2010 saw several critical achievements in the Greensboro area, including I-73 replacing I-40 as the primary route on the SW section of the Greensboro Loop and the highway now designated I-73/US 421 and Bryan Blvd. classified as an National Highway System Route, allowing I-73 to be routed north of I-40 along current Future I-840.
 Both I-73 and I-840 were accepted into the interstate system in August 2011.
 Elsewhere along the corridor, the upgrading of US 220 through Asheboro, a project started in the fall of 2009, was completed in October 2012.
 NCDOT then changed the exit numbers along this section to reflect I-73's mileage.
 A related project replaced exit signs as well as numbers from Ulah to Emery was completed in October 2013.
 The contractors also updated the route with full interstate shields by December 2013, allowed by the FHWA once the Asheboro project was completed.

 Within the past 10 years, construction to build a new connector freeway to take I-73 from NC 68 to US 220 near Summerfield started in 2014 along with the freeway to connect NC 68 to Bryan Blvd.
 Construction of that project was moved up from 2016 in June 2013 and both were completed by the summer of 2017.
 In connection with that project, the widening of US 220 south of NC 68 to the site of the connector freeway began in April 2012, and was completed in March 2018.
 At the southern end, the completion of upgrading 3 miles of US 220 to Interstate Standards as the first part of the Rockingham Bypass project (with I-74) was completed in June 2018.
 I-73 and I-74 were officially extended along the completed highway in October 2018.
 All this has meant that I-73 is now signed all the way from NC 68 north of Greensboro to just north of Rockingham, over 100 miles.
 Meanwhile, changes to the way highway projects are funded and how the 2012-2018 and subsequent STIP documents, have been organized has moved several projects from unfunded to having a start date.
-Work on the second segment of the US 220 Rockingham Bypass, also to carry I-74, was started in January 2020 and will be finished by 2024.
+Work on the second segment of the US 220 Rockingham Bypass, also to carry I-74, was started in January 2020 and will be finished by 2025.

-As for other states, SC has been going back and forth in building I-73.
-Approval to build its northern section of I-73 which will connect to US 74/Future I-74 near Hamlet and a funding source was approved to build an interchange at I-95 in Dillon with the route connecting to US 501 in 2014, but was then tabled.
-Efforts started again in 2017 when environmental approvals were obtained, but needed funds need to be acquired and more lawsuits to prevent the project need to be settled.
-While many lawsuits have been settled in the early 2020s, the search for funds goes on.
-Meanwhile on the other end of the route, the I-73/74 Association announced in October 2008 that NCDOT had completed right-of-way purchases to upgrade US 220 to an interstate north for Greensboro to the VA state line.
+Meanwhile on the other end of the route in VA, the I-73/74 Association announced in October 2008 that NCDOT had completed right-of-way purchases to upgrade US 220 to an interstate north for Greensboro to the VA state line.
 Work will likely not start until Virginia begins construction of its own section.
 A new route for I-73 around Martinsville was approved by VDOT but and was approved by the FHWA in 2012, however no progress on financing the route has been made.
 In 2017 a bill was passed by the Virginia Assembly to use funds currently collected to construct a 4-lane US 58 across the state to be switched to I-73 when that work is finished.
 The legislature, though, had to vote for the bill again in 2018 for it to become law, and took no action.
+In July 2024 the Commonwealth Transportation was to vote on a recommendation to scrap the official route around Martinsville and reroute it on a new bypass called the Southern Connector that would run I-73 west of the city instead of the current plan which has it running east.
+If approved, a new Environmental Impact Statement would have to be made and then money would still be needed to build the road and a connection to I-73 in NC.
+The presentation on I-73 at the July 2024 CTB Meeting starts on page 29.

 Image of NC Interstate 74 shield, from Shields Up!